 Acquisitions of proved oil and natural gas properties and working interests are considered business combinations and are recorded at their estimated fair value as of the acquisition date.
-Acquisitions of unproved oil and natural gas properties are considered asset acquisitions and are recorded at historical cost.
+Acquisitions of unproved oil and natural gas properties are considered asset acquisitions and are recorded at cost.

-On January 8, 2016, the Partnership acquired mineral and royalty interests in the Permian Basin for \$10.0 million.
+On January 8, 2016, the Partnership acquired mineral and royalty interests in the Permian Basin for \$10.0 million in cash.

-On June 15, 2016, the Partnership acquired an oil and natural gas mineral package primarily located in Weld County, Colorado for \$34.0 million.
+On June 15, 2016, the Partnership acquired an oil and natural gas mineral asset package primarily located in Weld County, Colorado for \$34.0 million in cash.
 The following table summarizes the fair values assigned to the properties acquired:

-(Ir 1 thousands)
+(In thousands)

 Proved oil and natural gas properties \$ 18,948

 Unproved oil and natural gas properties 14,082

 Net working capital 1,038

 Asset retirement obligations (50)

-Purchase price allocation \$ 34,018
+Total fair value \$ 34,018

-On June 17, 2016, the Partnership acquired a diverse oil and natural gas mineral package from Freeport-McMoRan Oil and Gas, Inc. for \$87.9 million.
+On June 17, 2016, the Partnership acquired a diverse oil and natural gas mineral package from Freeport-McMoRan Oil and Gas, Inc. for \$87.6 million in cash.
 The following table summarizes the fair values assigned to the properties acquired:

-(Ir n thousands)
+(In th ousands)

-Proved oil and natural gas properties \$ 20,637
+Proved oil and natural gas properties \$ 20,787

 Unproved oil and natural gas properties 65,745

-Net working capital 1,488
+Net working capital 1,026

-Purchase price allocation \$ 87,870
+Total fair value \$ 87,558